SpeedyWeather/SpeedyWeather.jl/docs/src/examples_2D.md

 ```
 ![Galewsky jet](galewsky3.png)

 Interesting!
-The initial conditions have zero velocity in the southern hemisphere, but still, one can see
+One can clearly see some imprint of the orography on vorticity and there is especially
-some imprint of the orography on vorticity.
+more vorticity in the southern hemisphere.
 You can spot the coastline of Antarctica; the Andes and
 Greenland are somewhat visible too.
 Mountains also completely changed the flow after 12 days,
 probably not surprising!